ArnaudDarre/pallote/apps/pallote-docs/docs/components/alert.md

 ### Color

-Convey the severity of the alert.
+Change the colour to convey the severity of the alert.

 <div class="docs_block">
   <Alert title="Success" variant="notice" />